Shaw College, Chinese University of Hong Kong

-Shaw College (逸夫書院) is the fourth constituent college to be established at the Chinese University of Hong Kong.
-It is located in the northwest area of the CUHK campus, facing Tolo Harbour.
+Shaw College (逸夫書院) is the fourth constituent college to be established at the Chinese University of Hong Kong, a public university in New Territories, Hong Kong.

 History

 The college is named after its patron, Sir Run Run Shaw, who donated five hundred million Hong Kong dollars toward its establishment in May 1985.
 In the same year, the university established a task force to prepare for its establishment.
 The foundation of the college was enabled by the Chinese University of Hong Kong (Declaration of Shaw College) Ordinance passed by the Legislative Council in July 1986.

 The foundation stone was laid on 12 January 1987 in a ceremony officiated by Run Run Shaw and Acting Governor David Akers-Jones.
 This is considered the school anniversary, and is celebrated each year through student events.
 The college was officially opened in March 1990 by Run Run Shaw and Governor David Wilson, Baron Wilson of Tillyorn.